Decarboxylation is one of the most important chemical processes

 which enable our bodies to fully utilize THC

 Cannabis plant does not produce Δ9

--tetrahydrocannabinol, or THC, it actually makes Δ9-tetrahydrocannabinolic acid
+-tetrahydrocannabinol (THC) or cannabidiol (CBD).
+It actually makes Δ9-tetrahydrocannabinolic acid

-(THCA), which has not been proved to induce the psychoactive effects, such as feeling “high”.
-THCA is converted to THC by a process called decarboxylation, in which THCA is chemically changed and has a by-product of carbon dioxide gas.1
+(CBDA), which have not been proved to induce psychoactive effects, such as the “high” feeling from THC.
+THCA and CBDA are converted to THC and CBD respectively by a process called decarboxylation

-This is accomplished when the THCA is heated, either when being smoked/vaped or during extraction into edible ingredients, for example by heating oil with cannabis while making brownies.
+This is accomplished when THCA and CBDA are heated, either when being smoked/vaped or during extraction into edible ingredients, for example by heating oil with cannabis while making brownies.